-55. Jewish tradition speaks of "several ascensions of Moses": a first ascension "at the beginning of his career," a second ascension "at the revelation of the Torah," and a third ascension "shortly before his death."
-Louis Ginzberg, ed., The Legends of the Jews, trans.
-Henrietta Szold and Paul Radin, rev. ed.
-(1909-1938; repr., Baltimore: John Hopkins University Press, 1998), 5:417.
-The heavenly ascent recounted in Moses 1 corresponds to the first reported ascension, having taken place sometime after Jehovah called Moses out of the burning bush (see Moses 1:17) but before Moses had returned to Egypt to deliver the children of Israel (see Moses 1:25-26).
+54 Jewish tradition speaks of "several ascensions of Moses": a first "at the beginning of his career," a second "at the revelation of the Torah," and a third "shortly before his death" (Louis Ginzberg, ed., The Legends of the Jews, trans.
+Henrietta Szold and Paul Radin, rev. ed [1909-1938; repr., Baltimore, MD: Johns Hopkins University Press, 1998], 5:417).
+The heavenly ascent recounted in Moses 1 corresponds to the first reported ascension, having taken place sometime after Jehovah called Moses out of the burning bush (Moses 1:17) but before Moses had returned to Egypt to deliver the children of Israel (Moses 1:25-26).

-In addition-and consistent with Moses 1-two Jewish texts from the Second Temple period state that Moses received the stories of the Creation and the Fall in vision.
-As to the first text, E. Douglas Clark has ably compared Moses 1 to the vision of creation received by Moses in the Book of Jubilees (see Jubilees 1:26, from O. S. Wintermute, "Jubilees," in Old Testament Pseudepigrapha, 1:54).
-Clark summarizes resemblances among Moses 1, the Book of Jubilees, and various Jewish traditions about the ascension of Moses.
+In addition - and consistent with Moses 1 - two Jewish texts from the Second Temple period state that Moses received the stories of the Creation and the Fall in vision.
+As to the first text, Douglas Clark has ably compared Moses 1 to the vision of Creation received by Moses in the book of Jubilees (O. S. Wintermute, "Jubilees," in The Old Testament Pseudepigrapha, 1:26, Vol. 1, p.
+54).
+Clark summarizes resemblances between Moses 1, the book of Jubilees, and various Jewish traditions about the ascension of Moses.
 Summarizing significant passages in Jubilees, he writes:

 In contrast to Genesis, the creation account is preceded by an entire chapter of prologue that describes the setting for the subsequent divine revelation to Moses.
 Moses is divinely summoned to a mountain where he experiences God's glory and is instructed to record what he would be told.
 He is then apprised of the future apostasy of the children of Israel after they are settled in the promised land and how they would kill the prophets and go into captivity.
 He learns that eventually, however, the children of Israel would repent and be transplanted back as a righteous plant.
-Following Moses' intercessory prayer, in which he pleads with the Lord to show mercy and salvation to the people, Moses is again instructed to write everything that should be made known to him, and the "angel of the presence" is told to dictate to Moses the whole account of the creation and the division of years until all creation would be renewed by the powers of heaven.
-(E. Douglas Clark, "Prologue to Genesis: Moses 1 in Light of Jewish Traditions," BYU Studies 45, no. 1 [2006]: 135.)
+Following Moses's intercessory prayer, in which he pleads with the Lord to show mercy and salvation to the people, Moses is again instructed to write everything that should be made known to him, and the "angel of the presence" is told to dictate to Moses the whole account of the creation and the division of years until all creation would be renewed by the powers of heaven.
+(E. Douglas Clark, "A Prologue to Genesis: Moses 1 in Light of Jewish Traditions," BYU Studies 45, no. 1 [2006]: 135.)

 See also Hugh W. Nibley, "To Open the Last Dispensation: Moses Chapter 1," in Nibley on the Timely and the Timeless: Classic Essays of Hugh W. Nibley, ed.
-Truman G. Madsen (Provo, UT: Religious Studies Center, Brigham Young University, 1978), 7-19. https://archive
+Truman G. Madsen (Provo, UT: BYU Religious Studies Center, 1978), 7-19, http://farms.byu.edu/publications/transcripts/?id=71.